lucas-rodrigues-goes/framework-dnd/docs/planned/COMBAT PROFICIENCIES.md

 - Proficiency: You gain the cleave ability, which allows you to attack multiple targets, at the cost of precision, you can attack 2 adjacent targets at a penalty of -5, or 3 targets at a -7 penalty.
 - Expertise: The penalty is reduced to -3 for 2 targets, and -5 for 3 targets.

-### Sentinel
-- Proficiency: When you land an opportunity attack, the target's movement is reduced to 0.
-- Expertise: You can make opportunity attacks even if the enemy is disengaging.

-### Medium Armor
-- Expertise: Your dexterity bonus limit while wearing medium armor is raised from +2 to +3.

 ### Shield
-- Expertise: If you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can use your reaction to take no damage if you succeed on the saving throw, interposing your shield between yourself and the source of the effect.
+- Expertise: If you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you take no damage if you succeed on the saving throw, interposing your shield between yourself and the source of the effect.
 - Mastery: If you take the Attack action on your turn, you can use a bonus action to utilize your shield as an offhand weapon, it deals 1d6 bludgeoning damage on a hit, you can also use it to attempt to push or knock the target instead.